Abirammii/finbee-analyserbot-and-finance-segmentation/README.md

 3. Lower Davies–Bouldin Score

 - This indicates that K-Means produced **more compact, better-separated, and more meaningful clusters**, while Hierarchical clustering showed higher overlap between groups and weaker structure.
 Therefore, **K-Means was selected as the final model**, as it generated clearer and more actionable customer segments suitable for real-world financial analysis and recommendation systems.

-## 6. Smart Finance Advisory App (FinBee)
-FinBee acts as an intelligent financial analysis assistant that evaluates a user’s **monthly salary, total spending,** and **savings** to understand their financial behavior.
-Once the user enters their data, FinBee performs spending analysis and identifies how their income is distributed.
-### Automated Financial Profiling
-Based on the analysis, FinBee assigns the user to a suitable financial category (for example, “Starter Saver Plan”) that reflects their current financial habits and stability level.
-### Visual Financial Insights
-At the end of the analysis, FinBee presents the results through clear visualizations:
-1. Donut Chart showing the breakdown of
-- Monthly Expenses
-- Savings
-- Remaining Balance
-2. Line Chart displaying saving tips, weekly or monthly improvement trends, and how the user can gradually increase savings over time.
-### provides Actionable Advice
-Along with visual analytics, FinBee provides personalized suggestions such as:
-- Smart budget planning
-- SIP and mutual fund recommendations
-- Expense management practices